 If you’ve been to Wagamama you are bound to have tried it!

-In my slow cooker teriyaki beef version I make the sauce in advance and reduce it to thicken before combining it in the slow cooker with diced beef which has been browned in a hot pan.
+In my slow cooker teriyaki beef version which is inspired by the popular takeaway, I make the sauce in advance and reduce it to thicken before combining it in the slow cooker with diced beef which has been browned in a hot pan.

-The finished dish has a little sauce, just the way I like it, and the beef has the rich but sweet taste of soy and rice wine, intensified by the long cooking time.
+The finished dish has that glossy rich sauce, and the beef has the rich but sweet taste of soy sauce, rice wine, garlic and ginger, intensified by the long cooking time.

-I served this dish with white rice, spring onions, and red chillis on top for those who like spice.
+I serve this dish with white rice, chopped spring onions, and sesame seeds as garnish.

-For the kids, just white rice with green vegetables on the side went down well.
+Kids may prefer just plain white rice with green vegetables on the side.

 I’m adding this to our regular meal plan in fact as it is great to find something a bit different that everyone loves.